• The Appetite for Magritte

 Magritte as a printmaker

 The artist began printmaking when he was in his sixties and fully embraced the medium.
-Lithography, which requires the layering of multiple printing plates to form a complete image, was an incredibly suitable method for him to create his own carefully layered compositions.
-Magritte also famously painted with gouache, which has a very flat finish once dry.
-As lithography is a planographic form of printmaking, the resulting images created have the same slick finish as one of his paintings.
+Lithography, which requires the layering of multiple printing plates to form a complete image, provided Magritte with the perfect method to create his carefully layered compositions.
+The artist famously painted with gouache, which has a very flat finish once dry.
+As lithography is a planographic form of printmakingthe resulting images created have the same slick finish as one of his paintings.

 • Why should I collect Magritte?